babar-raza/package-descriptions/aspose.cloud/rubygems/Aspose.CAD Cloud SDK for Ruby.md

 DWG (13, 14, 2000, 2004), DWG (2010, 2013, 2014), DWG (2015, 2017, 2018), DWT (13, 14, 2000, 2004), DWT (2010, 2013, 2014), DWT (2015, 2017, 2018), DWF, DGN v7, IGES (IGS), PLT, Industry Foundation Classes (IFC), STereoLithography (STL)

-## Platform Independence

-Aspose.CAD Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started with Aspose.CAD Cloud SDK for Ruby

 The complete source code is available at the [GitHub Repository](https://github.com/aspose-cad-cloud/aspose-cad-cloud-ruby).
 You can either directly use it in your project via source code or get [RubyGem](https://rubygems.org/gems/aspose_CAD_cloud) (recommended).
 For more details, please visit our documentation website.